 If you still have questions please ask.
 I am interested in what you have to share.

 You might also be interested in the following business posts:

 - Production Runs: How to organize your turning for a production run

 - Sales Receipts: What information to collect on your sales receipts

 - Appearance Matters: How do you appear to your customers?

-If you are looking for projects to turn, or products that might compliment your current inventory, you can click on the projects tab to see current project posts, or click on Build Your Inventory for a complete list of the projects available on this web site.
+If you are looking for projects to turn or products that might complement your current inventory, you can click on the projects tab to see current project posts, or click on Build Your Inventory for a complete list of the projects available on this web site.
 The list is separated into categories and each category gives you some marketing ideas.

 If you want to stay current on my postings and projects please sign up for my weekly newsletter.
 The signup box is just a little bit lower on the page.
 Remember to always turn safely.